Cuba suffers blackout with millions losing power after national grid fails

-Cuba suffers island-wide blackout with millions losing power after national grid fails
+Cuba suffers island-wide blackout with millions losing power as national grid fails

 Cuba’s biggest blackout in at least two years left millions without power and prompted the government to announce emergency measures